anoma/nspec/README.md

 # Anoma Specs [![anoma-spec-ci](https://github.com/anoma/nspec/actions/workflows/ci.yml/badge.svg)](https://github.com/anoma/nspec/actions/workflows/ci.yml)

+> [!IMPORTANT] This repository is under construction.
+The content is not ready
+> for active use.
+It requires to install the Juvix compiler from source if you
+> intend to introduce any datatype or function in the code examples.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your